Maintaining a COVID Secure Environment

 - Our safety planning is based on the current and changing scientific principles and will be under constant review.

-- PLEASE NOTE: the new strain of COVID-19 highlighted this week does not fall under this guidance.
+- PLEASE NOTE: the new strain of COVID-19 is still being investigated.
 As yet, we are unsure as to how this affects young children and if this is more infections than the previous strain among children.

 Will you be able to socially distance our children?